Develop a Toolkit for Improving the Public Good

 Harvard Kennedy School educates public leaders and generates the ideas that this moment in history demands.
 Our mission is to improve public policy and public leadership across the United States and around the world so that people can achieve safer, freer, and more prosperous lives.

-The PLC also provides eligibility to apply for a potential pathway to the Mid-Career Master in Public Administration (MC/MPA), allowing those who complete the credential to apply to the MC/MPA Program and—if admitted—the opportunity to count PLC courses toward the MC/MPA degree.
+The PLC also provides eligibility to apply for a potential pathway to the Mid-Career Master in Public Administration (MC/MPA).
+Learners who earn the credential prior to applying to the MC/MPA Program have the opportunity to count PLC courses toward the MC/MPA degree if admitted through the pathway.